 The physical sciences is a broad field connecting many disciplines together through its focus on the earth and its components, from rocks and soils to the ocean and atmosphere.
-While opportunities vary by field, most professionals in the physical sciences should experience good job prospects.
-Read on to learn more about becoming a physical scientist.
+If these topics interest you, keep reading to learn more about becoming a physical scientist.

 Inside Physical Sciences

 Physical science is a broad discipline concerned with natural phenomena of the earth, atmosphere and space.
 It encompasses a variety of fields that include astronomy, chemistry, geology, physics, atmospheric science and oceanography.
 Physical scientists are people who love studying the earth and all its processes and components.
 A physical science bachelor's degree program prepares students for careers as science teachers, science writers or a range of scientific positions related to their areas of emphasis.
 It also serves as good preparation for graduate-level studies in any physical science discipline.

 To get more information about academic and career options in this field, check out the Education-Portal.com links below.

 Physical sciences degree programs are generally structured to provide flexibility for students wanting to focus on a specific field within physical science.
 Alternatively, students may elect to take a variety of major and elective courses in different departments, which can range from astronomy and physics to mathematics and computer science.
 Some programs offer forensic science and pre-medicine tracks for students planning to continue on to graduate school in these fields.
 Physical science graduate degrees are rarer, but they do exist.
 Read the following articles to get more details regarding degree options in this field of study.